-In gynecomastia, the breast tissue grows larger and becomes longer, this causes a change in the skin which also stretches to accommodate the increase in size of the breast tissue.
+In gynecomastia, the breast tissue grows larger and becomes longer, this causes a change in the skin which also stretches to accommodate the increase in a size of the breast tissue.
 When it occurs in adolescence, it tends to happen in one breast and is seen around the ages of 12 to 15 years.
 On the other hand, in the elderly, gynecomastia is usually seen in both breasts.

 What are The Signs and Symptoms?

 The signs and symptoms listed below are not specific for gynecomastia.
-Usually they are considered together, in order to pinpoint the cause of a disease.
-Some of the signs and symptoms, are used to identify the underlying cause of the gynecomastia.
+Usually, they are considered together, in order to pinpoint the cause of a disease.
+Some of the signs and symptoms are used to identify the underlying cause of the gynecomastia.

 - An increase in the size of the nipples, with possible associated pain and maybe even a discharge from the nipples